Moroccan Hammam: A Traditional Spa Experience You Can’t Miss

 A mineral rich clay mask from the Atlas Mountains is applied to purify the skin.

-6. Rinsing & Relaxation
+6. Rinsing and Relaxation

 The session ends with rinsing in warm water, followed by herbal oils or argan oil massage in luxury hammams.